niansong1996/retrieval_marginalization/README.md

-# Code for EMNLP'21 paper "Mitigating False-Negative Contexts in Multi-Document Question Answering with Retrieval Marginalization"
+#Mitigating False-Negative Contexts in Multi-Document Question Answering with Retrieval Marginalization

 ## Full Model Outputs for IIRC